 - Paving Tips

-Any paving should provide secure footing.
+According to Aviara Pavers, any paving should provide secure footing.
 Be sure there are no slick surfaces where any paving will go.
 Any tiles that are part of the pavement should be secure and not wobble.
 Polished granite and smooth tiles do not always offer traction in wintery weather or rainy climates.

 For walkways made of gravel, make sure to use unsifted gravel because it compacts itself more firmly in provides solid footing.
 Sifted gravel is made up of similar sized pieces but they do not hold together well and can remain loose under foot.
 Whatever paving material you use be sure the paved surface is are sloped about one to two percent to keep water from pooling on them.